 C-level leaders can create an analytics-friendly environment by knowing when to collect data, presenting business challenges to analyst teams, and consistently seeking to quantify goals and objectives.
 Leading by example, data-savvy CxOs can show leaders that it’s better to go to analyst teams with problems to solve rather than requests for specific deliverables, championing these non-analysts to be experts in their distinct businesses — rather than analytics.

 It’s crucial that leaders collaborate with analysts to understand the data behind decision-making.

-Maintaining a winning analytics capability requires endorsement up and down an organization.
-This sets the tone for a company that values understanding measurement solutions as well as the problem-solving expertise analysts can deliver across the organization.
+Maintaining a winning analytics capability requires endorsement up and down an organisation.
+This sets the tone for a company that values understanding measurement solutions as well as the problem-solving expertise analysts can deliver across the organisation.

 Build for today to win tomorrow

 Now’s the time for businesses to establish a data-centric culture that positions them to win with analytics today and in the future.
 Companies that do it are more effective and efficient, earn impactful insights from their data, and can attract and retain top-tier analytics talent.